-We have audited the accompanying statements of individual plan net assets available for benefits of Howmet Aerospace Hourly Retirement Savings Plan and Howmet Aerospace Salaried Retirement Savings Plan (the "Plans") as of December 31, 2022 and 2021 and the related statement of changes in individual plan net assets available for benefits for the year ended December 31, 2022, including the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of each of the Plans as of December 31, 2022 and 2021, and the changes in each of their net assets available for benefits for the year ended December 31, 2022 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of individual plan net assets available for benefits of the Howmet Aerospace Hourly Retirement Savings Plan and the Howmet Aerospace Salaried Retirement Savings Plan (hereafter collectively referred to as the "Plans") as of December 31, 2023 and 2022 and the related statement of changes in individual plan net assets available for benefits for the year ended December 31, 2023, including the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of each of the Plans as of December 31, 2023, and 2022, and the changes in each of their net assets available for benefits for the year ended December 31, 2023 in conformity with accounting principles generally accepted in the United States of America.